 Two special folders may appear in the document archive:

 - Public documents.
 This folder is used to share important documents to project stakeholders without a Projectplace account, using a public site.

 - Knowledge base.
-This folder is used to share important documents to be used in several projects in an organization, such as document templates or instructions.
-The knowledge base is created in a project template and is visible and up-to-date for all projects based on the template.
+This folder is used to share important documents to be used in several workspace in an organization, such as document templates or instructions.
+The knowledge base is created in a workspace template and is visible and up-to-date for all projects based on the template.

 Preview is available for documents less than 1 MB in size.

 You can preview files (less than 1 MB in size) without downloading them.

 There are two ways to preview a file:

 - Hover the cursor over the file name to see a preview icon .
 Click the Preview icon to open the preview window.

 - Or, click the Preview tab in the document's detail pane to open the document preview window.

 Upload Documents, Links, and Folders